 A manufacturer had yield issues after upscaling.
-The first 11 pilot runs after upscaling were analysed for correlations between yield, PIs and CPPs.
+The first 11 pilot runs after upscaling were analyzed for correlations between yield, PIs and CPPs.
 The challenge here was that CPPs (e.g. feed) and PIs (e.g. glucose consumption and lactate production) are not numbers as in part production, but are functions of time as shown in Figure 3.

 Figure 3: PI development over time for 11 pilot runs.